Easy search categories by area & cuisine

 We opt for a couple of snacks and a glass each of the classically styled William Fevre Chablis, whilst we chart our journey through the menu, having been told it’s set up to work as sharing plates.

-The snacks’ role appears to be as disarmer-in-chief, being pillow-like bread with a puddle of pink peppercorn encrusted liquid gold (chicken fat and malt vinegar); alongside the classic fish-and-chip-shop-eat-in-the-car-on-the way-home battered potato scallop, albeit under a hefty squirt of sour cream and fresh chives.
+The snacks’ role appears to be as disarmer-in-chief, being pillow-like bread with a puddle of pink peppercorn encrusted liquid gold (chicken fat and malt vinegar); alongside the classic fish-and-chip-shop-eat-in-the-car-on-the-way-home battered potato scallop, albeit under a hefty squirt of sour cream and fresh chives, although that doesn’t hide the requisite dash of vinegar.

 Coddled Duck Egg / Smoked almond, truffle, sourdough

-We’ve gone for three of the small plates; the first being a not-particularly-easy-to-share and slightly under-coddled duck egg, with its rich creamy yolk pairing beautifully with a smoked almond dense foam and crumb, under a generous topping of fresh winter truffle and lightly toasted sourdough.
+We’ve gone for three of the small plates; the first being a not-particularly-easy-to-share and marginally under-coddled duck egg, with its rich creamy yolk pairing beautifully with smoked almond dense foam (or light mousse) and crumb, under a generous topping of fresh winter truffle.

 Yellowfin Tuna / Oxtail Bolognese, basil

-The second is a puzzling combination of slow-cooked, meat-loaded oxtail Bolognese with seared yellowfin tuna in a vibrant puddle of grassy basil oil.
-It doubles up on the textural melt-in-the-mouth pleasures, but the expected subtly-sweet flavour of tuna is completed trounced by the richness of the ragu.
+The second is a puzzling combination of slow-cooked, meat-loaded oxtail Bolognese in a vibrant puddle of grassy basil oil, topped with four slices of seared yellowfin tuna.
+Whilst it doubles up on the textural melt-in-the-mouth pleasures, the expected subtly-sweet flavour of tuna is completed trounced by the richness of the ragu.

-Baked Brixham Line Caught Red Mullet / Celeriac, apple, cider
+Baked Brixham Line Caught Red Mullet / Celeriac, apple, cider… terrible angle (soz)

-A baked fillet of red mullet wins the best starter crown, with fresh apple and celeriac two ways; thick slaw-like crunch and roasted puree.
+A baked fillet of red mullet wins the best starter crown, with its sweetness offset by fresh apple and celeriac two ways; thick slaw-like crunch and roasted puree.

 Allram Gruner Veltliner £75

-Keeping us lubricated so far, has been an excellent Grüner Veltliner with superb mouth feel and white pepper spiciness, baked apple and crisp pear on the palate.
-For the second half we’ve gone with a hold-on-to-your-hat-your-phone-and-wallet 16% ripe black fruit forward, Zinfandel dominant blend from the Napa Valley.
+Keeping us lubricated, is an excellent Grüner Veltliner with superb mouth feel and white pepper spiciness, baked apple and crisp pear on the palate.
+For the second half we’ve gone with a hold-on-to-your-hat-your-phone-and-wallet 16% ripe, black fruit forward, Napa Valley Zinfandel dominant blend.
 All 40-ish wines are available by the glass (with bottles £37-£150) although there’ll also be a long list (bottle only) available soon.

 Orin Swift 8 Years in the Desert Napa Valley £120

 We’ve been here getting on two hours and there’s no encouragement for us to speed up and I’d happily stay put for another few hours yet.
-We’re sat at the open bar overlooking the restaurant and kitchen and if dining as a pair, it’s probably the best seat in the house.
-It’s a classy space, with high wall to ceiling windows flooding in light, softened by wood veneers, parquet flooring and cascading green foliage.
+We’re sat at the open bar overlooking the restaurant and kitchen and, if dining as a pair, it’s probably the best seat in the house.
+It’s a classy space, with high wall to ceiling windows flooding in light, softened by wood veneers, parquet flooring and cascading green foliage and chandeliers.

 Trillium dining room